 All Humana Foundation Strategic Community Investment partners will use the Center for Disease Control and Prevention’s Healthy Days (link opens in new window) survey as well as additional metrics and tracking tools that are relevant while community members engage and interact with the work of our investees.

-Based on measurable, first year results, each organization receiving a Strategic Community Investment has the opportunity to apply for continued investment for one or two additional years.
+Based on measurable, first year results, each organization receiving a Strategic Community Investment will potentially by eligible to receive continued funding for one or two additional years.

 In 2018, the Humana Foundation invested $7.4 million with nine organizations addressing food security, social connection, post-secondary success (sustained employment) and asset security.
 These organizations are located in seven Humana “Bold Goal” (link opens in new window) communities, places where Humana is working to achieve a goal of helping people improve their health 20 percent by 2020 and beyond.
 These nine investments currently range from $500,000 to $1,000,000 and include: